Palestinian cuisine: Beverages

 There are two hot beverages that Palestinians consume: Coffee is served in the morning and throughout the day, while tea is sipped in the evening.
 Tea is usually flavored with na'ana (mint) or maramiyyeh (sage).
 The coffee of choice is usually Turkish or Arabic coffee.
 Arabic coffee is unsweetened but spiced with cardamom.
 Homemade fruit juices are also a common household drink during warm days and during Ramadan, the holy month for fasting by Muslims.
 A warm drink made from sweetened milk with salep garnished with walnuts, coconut flakes and cinnamon, is known as sahlab and is primarily served during the winter season.

-A widely consumed liquor by Palestinian Christians and many less-stringently observant Muslims is Arak.
+A widely consumed liquor by Palestinian Christians, Samaritans, and many less-stringently observant Muslims is Arak.
 Arak is a clear anise flavored alcoholic drink that is mixed with water to soften it and give it a creamy white color.
 It is consumed during special occasions such as holidays, weddings, and gatherings or with the mezze.
 Beer is also a consumed drink and the Palestinian town of Taybeh in the central West Bank contains the only beer brewery in the Palestinian territories.
 In addition to regular beer, the brewery produces non-alcoholic beer for conservative Muslims.
 Soft drinks are also common in Palestinian homes and the city of Ramallah contains a Coca-Cola bottling plant, while Gaza, Hebron and Nablus have distribution centers.

 Holiday cuisine

-There is a sharp difference of Palestinian courses eaten on a daily basis in comparison to those reserved for holidays - which include family and religious occasions for both Muslims and Christians.
+There is a sharp difference of Palestinian courses eaten on a daily basis in comparison to those reserved for holidays—which include family and religious occasions for both Muslims and Christians.